junzzhu/openshift-mcp-server/README.md

 Once configured, you can ask questions like:

-**Storage Questions:**
 > "Give me a summary of storage usage for all nodes"
 >
-> "Why is node worker9 running out of space?"
->
-> "Check persistent volume capacity across all namespaces"

-**Monitoring Questions:**
-> "Show me the cluster resource balance"
->
-> "Which pods are restarting frequently?"
->
 > "Check GPU utilization in the cluster"

-**Pod Diagnostics Questions:**
-> "Get logs for pod vllm-gpu-558997879d-2dbrp in namespace default"
 >
 > "Diagnose pod health for my-app-pod in production namespace"
->
-> "Show me the previous logs for the crashed container"

 **Simulated Tool Output (`get_cluster_storage_report`):**